veganaize/closure-compiler/Annotating-JavaScript-for-the-Closure-Compiler.md

 Specifies the return types of method and function definitions.
 The `@return` tag must be followed by a type expression.

-If there is no return value, do not use a `@return` tag.

 Alternatively, you can annotate the return type inline (see function `foo` in the example).

+If a function that is not in externs has no return value, you can omit the `@return` tag, and the compiler will assume that the function returns `undefined`.

 ```javascript
 /**